 Hawai’i Pacific University Annual Security Report and Annual Fire Safety Report are organized to meet the compliance requirements of the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Higher Education Opportunity Act.

-The full text of this report is also posted at http://www.hpu.edu/campus-security.
+The full text of this report is also posted on the Hawaii Pacific University Security and Safety and campus crime statistics are posted on website: www.hpu.edu/About_HPU/security/index.html or Hawaii Pacific University Pipeline: campus.hpu.edu.
 Each year, all enrolled students receive e-mail notification of the website to access this report.
 Faculty and staff receive similar notification via e-mail and at new employee orientations.
 Copies of the report may also be obtained by contacting the Director of Security and Safety at 808-236-3597.
 All prospective employees may obtain a copy of this report from the Human Resources and Payroll Department located in the FH Building at 1132 Bishop Street, Suite 310, Honolulu, Hawaii, 96813, or by calling 808-544-1188.
-Crime statistics for years 2008, 2009 and 2010 is posted at http://www.hpu.edu/About_HPU/hpu-security-stat.html.
+Crime Statistics for the Annual Security and Fire Safety Report 2013 are for the following years 2010, 2011, 2012.

 Campus Security on the Windward Campus has officers on duty 24 hours a day, seven days a week.
 Downtown Security hours are from 6:00 am to 10:00 pm on weekdays, or 6:30 am to 5:30 pm on Saturdays, or 8:30 am to 8:30 pm on Sundays.

-The Windward Campus has two security offices, one located in the main building (AC) ground floor and a second in the residence hall, Melia Building, ground floor.
+The Windward Campus has two security offices, one located in the main building (AC) ground floor and a second on the first floor of the Dining Commons, north side of building.
 There is also a front gate staffed 24 hours a day.
 The primary HPU Windward Campus Security phone number is 808-236-3515, or from an HPU land line is 33333.
 The Director for Security and Safety is available by dialing from an HPU lane line 22222.
 HPU Downtown Campus Security does not have an office but are visible on Fort Street Mall.
 HPU Downtown Campus Security phone number is 808-753-7304.